-Future progress in treatment of currently predominant diseases is contingent on the availability of funding, research outcomes, society's views on moral issues, and education about lifestyle choices that affect one's health.
+Future progress in treatment of currently predominant diseases is contingent on the availability of funding, research outcomes, and education about lifestyle choices that affect one's health.
 Quality of life and average years of healthy living have improved on a continual basis.
 Much progress has been made in the predominant causes of death (cardiovascular and respiratory disease) over the past several decades.
 These medical advances have caused the predominant causes of death to become less dominant, so that other causes, which have had slower rates of improvement or have only recently emerged, are becoming more predominant.
 For the still-predominant causes of death where significant progress has been made, further progress may be more difficult.
 In contrast, causes that have been less addressed may receive more research attention in the future.
 Therefore, many causes of death that have recently had rapid rates of reduction may have slower rates in the future.
-Causes that have had slower rates of improvement in the past may have more rapid rates of improvement in the past may have more rapid rates of improvement in the future.
+Causes that have had slower rates of improvement in the past may have more rapid rates of improvement in the future.